The 5 Best Dust Pan and Brush Sets for Easy Cleanups

 We believe a good dust pan set should be simple, effective, and built to last.
 Our own Dust Pan & Whisk Broom Set is designed with everyday cleanups in mind.
 The whisk broom features durable, flagged bristles that are excellent at trapping fine dust and dirt particles, not just pushing them around.
 It conveniently snaps directly into the dust pan handle for compact storage, so you’ll never have to search for one or the other.
 The pan itself has a beveled rubber edge that sits flush against the floor, ensuring you capture every last speck of debris in a single sweep.
 It’s a straightforward, reliable tool for any home.

-OXO Good Grips Dustpan and Brush Set
+Best for Comfort: OXO Good Grips Set

 The OXO Good Grips set is a popular choice for a reason.
 It’s known for its thoughtful, ergonomic design that makes cleaning a little more comfortable.
 The brush features a soft, non-slip handle that’s easy to grip, and its bristles are firm enough for sweeping up larger messes like spilled cereal but soft enough to catch fine dust.
 The dustpan has a flexible rubber lip that conforms to surfaces, preventing that frustrating line of dirt from being left behind.
 When you’re done, the brush snaps securely into the dustpan, making it easy to hang or tuck away in a cabinet.
 It’s a fantastic all-around option for quick cleanups around the house.

-Rubbermaid Commercial Products Lobby Pro Set
+Best Long-Handled Set: Rubbermaid Lobby Pro

 If you’re tired of bending over to sweep up every little mess, a long-handled set is a game-changer.
 The Rubbermaid Lobby Pro is a commercial-grade tool that’s perfect for home use, especially in kitchens, garages, or workshops.
 The upright design lets you sweep while standing comfortably, saving your back from unnecessary strain.
 The dustpan pivots for easy storage and has a large capacity, so you can tackle bigger jobs without stopping to empty it.
 While it’s bulkier than a handheld set, its durability and convenience make it an excellent choice for anyone who wants a more ergonomic cleaning solution for frequent sweeping.